Table of contentsClick link to navigate to the desired location

 - Kunrei: Osaka

-You may notice that in the Hepburn system, elongated vowels are not marked, in the Kunrei system they are marked by doubling the letter, and in the Nihon system - using macron (horizontal line above the letter).
+You may notice that in the Hepburn system, long vowels are not marked, in the Kunrei system they are marked by doubling the letter, and in the Nihon system - by using macron (a horizontal line over the letter).

-It's worth noting that local names in Japan are often transliterated using the Hepburn system, so you're more likely to see "Tokyo" and "Osaka" on most English-language maps and road signs in Japan.
+It is worth noting that place names in Japan are often transliterated using the Hepburn system, so you are more likely to see "Tokyo" and "Osaka" on most English-language maps and road signs in Japan.

 This post doesn't have any additions from the author yet.